All Too Human

 Introduction

-The Japan Society for the Promotion of Science (JSPS) Postdoctoral Fellowship for Research in Japan represents one of the primary mechanisms by which the Japanese government attracts international researchers to universities across Japan.
-As a British academic who has spent the past three years as a JSPS Postdoctoral Fellow at a Japanese university, I have been incredibly fortunate to experience firsthand both the opportunities and limitations of such a programme.
+The Japan Society for the Promotion of Science (JSPS) Postdoctoral Fellowship for Research in Japan is the Japanese government's attempt to attract international researchers to universities across Japan.
+As a British academic who has spent the past three years as a JSPS Postdoctoral Fellow at a Japanese university, I have been fortunate to be part of this scheme.

-However, at the heart of this programme lies a fundamental contradiction that undermines its long-term efficacy: by investing substantially in attracting international researchers while simultaneously preventing them from developing the professional credentials necessary for long-term employment through its prohibition on any additional work (paid or unpaid), JSPS effectively transforms what could be a pathway to meaningful integration into temporary academic tourism.
-This restriction, while almost certainly intended to ensure fellows focus exclusively on their research, creates significant barriers to those who might otherwise contribute to Japanese society and the economy long after their fellowships conclude.
+However, this programme is fundamentally flawed in a way that undermines its own purpose.
+Despite investing substantially in attracting international researchers, we are strictly prohibited from partaking in any additional work (paid or unpaid) during our fellowships, thereby preventing us from gaining the crucial experience necessary for long-term employment in Japan.
+This restriction is intended to ensure fellows focus exclusively on their research, but it creates significant barriers to those who might otherwise be excited to contribute to Japanese society and the economy long after their fellowships conclude.

 The Financial Challenge: Stagnant Funding in an Inflationary World

 While the JSPS fellowship stipend initially appeared generous, Japan's post-COVID inflation (combined with the sudden tax burden after the first financial year) has steadily eroded its value over my three-year tenure.
 With the stipend remaining unchanged throughout this period, fellows effectively experience an annual pay cut as everyday expenses continue to rise.
-Conference attendance further strains personal finances as the fellowship doesn't cover daily expenses during travel, leading to an increasing financial strain being placed on the fellow.
+Conference attendance strains personal finances further, as the fellowship doesn't cover daily expenses during travel.

 Maintaining connections with one's home country presents additional financial challenges within Japan's work culture.
 Most companies typically allocate annual leave to specific periods to supplement national holidays (e.g., Golden Week and New Year holidays) when the entire country travels home or abroad to visit their families.
-With these holiday periods rarely exceeding two weeks and airfares at premium rates, international travel becomes both logistically difficult and prohibitively expensive.
-This isolation from home further complicates the decision-making process for fellows considering whether a long-term future in Japan is financially viable.
+With these holidays rarely exceeding two weeks and the cost of flights during the holidays being extremely expensive, travelling back home becomes both logistically difficult and prohibitively expensive.
+This isolation from home will further complicate the decision-making process for some fellows considering whether a long-term future in Japan is financially viable.

 The Integration Paradox: Invited but Excluded from the Workforce

-This restriction creates a significant "experience gap" that proves particularly damaging for researchers considering a long-term career in Japan.
+This restriction creates an experience gap that is particularly damaging for researchers considering a long-term career in Japan.
 While the fellowship encourages international talent to relocate to Japan and develop research connections, it simultaneously prevents these researchers from gaining the local work experience that Japanese employers consistently prioritise when hiring.
-Notably, this represents a puzzling inconsistency within JSPS's own programmes: JSPS-funded masters and doctoral students are permitted to undertake internships during their studies, recognising the importance of professional development alongside academic research.
+This is an odd inconsistency within JSPS's own programmes: JSPS-funded masters and doctoral students are permitted to undertake internships during their studies, recognising the importance of professional development alongside academic research.
 Yet postdoctoral fellows, who are at a critical career juncture, face complete prohibition from similar opportunities.

 Japanese companies are notoriously risk-averse in their hiring practices, particularly regarding foreign employees.
-Without demonstrable experience working within Japanese professional environments, JSPS fellows represent an uncertain investment: will they adapt to Japanese workplace culture?
+Without experience working in Japanese professional environments, JSPS fellows are a harder sell to employers: will they adapt to Japanese workplace culture?
 Will they remain in Japan long-term?
 Without the opportunity to prove themselves through even part-time positions during their fellowship, fellows cannot mitigate these perceived risks.

-The result is a stark contradiction at the heart of the programme: JSPS invests substantially in bringing international researchers to Japan and supporting their research for multiple years, yet systematically prevents them from developing the professional credentials that would enable them to continue contributing to Japanese society after their fellowship concludes.
-This paradox transforms what could be a pathway to long-term integration into a temporary academic tourism programme, ultimately limiting both the fellows' career prospects and Japan's return on its investment.
+The result is a contradiction: JSPS invests substantially in bringing international researchers to Japan and supporting their research for multiple years, yet systematically prevents them from developing the professional credentials that would enable them to continue contributing to Japanese society after their fellowship concludes.
+What could be a pathway to long-term integration ends up being temporary academic tourism.

 Conclusions: A Path Forward

-The JSPS fellowship has been transformative for me personally: I've built a new life in Japan, formed meaningful relationships, and connected with generous Japanese researchers who have supported my professional journey.
+The JSPS fellowship changed my life: I've built a new life in Japan, formed meaningful relationships, and connected with generous Japanese researchers who have supported my professional journey; often going beyond what I would expect of near-strangers helping a foreigner to remain in Japan.
 These positive experiences far outweigh the challenges I've described.
-However, to fulfil its potential as a gateway for international talent to contribute meaningfully to Japanese society long-term, JSPS should consider three key reforms:
+But if JSPS wants fellows to stay in Japan after their fellowships end, three things need to change: